 Letter grades will be used to compute the GPA.
 However, numerical grades will be used to determine if there are co- or multiple valedictorians and salutatorians.
 All courses taken each year in which a Carnegie unit is awarded will be used to calculate each student's GPA.
-The GPA will be used to determine the valedictorian, salutatorian, highest honors, honors, and class rank.
+The GPA will be used to determine the valedictorian, salutatorian, special honor students, honor students, and class ranking.